annahallx127/HW4Stocks/res/README.txt

  - Use the program to make any trades, as the data is only updated with the close price of any given day.

+Entering an invalid command will result in an error message, but the program will continue to run.

- The program will terminate if the user enters an invalid command or if the user enters an invalid date.
-Invalid stocks will also result in the program terminating.
+Note: The program will not be able to update the database if the user is not connected to the internet.
+As such, data may become outdated if the user does not update the database regularly.
+The program comes with a preloaded database (AAPL and GOOG) for demonstration purposes, but any other stocks must be queried by the user.